 Quaking Pudding & Cackling Farts!

 Join us as we re-discover the tastes & techniques of 17th century cooking.
-Each Monday (June 25 - August 20) we'll post an original colonial recipe and challenge you to recreate in your own kitchen.
+Each week (June 25 - August 20, 2018) we'll post an original colonial recipe and challenge you to recreate it in your own kitchen.

 Join the fun

 Did we mention the prizes?

 With their bizarre ingredients, missing measurements, and directions only a goode huswife could follow, 17th century recipes are anything but simple.
 But don't dismay!
 This year we're making it easier than ever for you to join in the fun.

 Along with the original 17th century recipe, we'll also post our best guess at a 21st century translation.
 Plus, back at the Colony of Avalon's 17th century kitchen, we’ll be cooking right along with you.
 For the next six days, we’ll share our successes, failures and lessons learned via the Colony's social media feeds and we're hoping you'll do the same.

 To spur you on, we're offering some great weekly and grand prizes.
 For your chance to win, simply cook the week's recipe, click a pic and post it on the Colony of Avalon's Facebook page.
 At the end of each week, we'll randomly draw a winner.
 But that's not all.
 All entries will also be added to our grand prize draw for a Cuisinart 5.5 Quart stand mixer.

 And just to keep things interesting....
 Each week as our collective skills and confidence grow, the recipes will get just a little bit harder.
 So what are you waiting for?
 On you marks, get set .... uhh ... dewte on be eggys?

 Big HUZZAH to the Community Foundation of Newfoundland & Labrador for their generous support of the 2018 Great Colonial Cook Off